benjaminhouy/MindToEye/README.md

 The application is built with a modern full-stack JavaScript architecture:

-**Express Server** (Port 5000): A Node.js backend that serves both the React frontend and API endpoints from a single server
+**Express Server** (Port 5000): A Node.js backend that serves both the React frontend and API endpoints from a single server, with PostgreSQL for data persistence and Supabase for authentication

 ## Setup and Development